TepanD/gilgalcare-whatsapp-bot/README.md

 ## Improvements

-- [ ] Add session for every private chat
-- [ ] Add dev & prod env.
 - [ ] Add tests
+- [ ] Add a command to download the google sheet file in use.

 - Feature wishlist:

   - [ ] Add a command to mention everyone in the group.

-  - [ ] Add a command to download the google sheet file in use.
+- Past Improvements
+  - [x] Add session for every private chat
+  - [x] Add dev & prod env.

 ## Notes